 Ok, now that we got THAT out of the way, let’s go onto the 10 tips for running Facebook Ads for affiliate promotions.

-As we said above, sending people directly to your affiliate link is a great way to get your ads banned.
+As we said above, sending people directly to your affiliate link is a great way to get your ad account shut down long-term.

 Instead, send them to your own landing page.
 This could be a simple page where you pre-sell whatever it is you’re promoting…whether it’s a piece of pre-launch content or the sales page…and invite them to click through to download it.